 Practical info on booking a hotel in Croatia:

-- The most popular booking site in Croatia is the Booking.com.
+- The most popular booking site in Croatia is Booking.com.

 - It’s worth checking the hotel’s own website for deals.
-While Booking.com is widely used and keeps a rate parity with hotels' own sales channel, you can often find a better deal if booking directly with a hotel.
-They sometimes offer an added value, as a complimentary transfer, a dinner, or a massage, or they offer an economy room type you won’t usually find on the agency’s site (the economy room is nothing but a discounted standard room).
+While Booking.com is widely used and keeps a rate parity with hotels' own sales channels, you can sometimes find a better deal if booking directly with a hotel.
+They sometimes offer an added value, such as a complimentary transfer, a dinner, or a massage, or they offer an economy room type you won’t usually find on the agency’s site (the economy room is nothing but a discounted standard room).

 - Hotels in Croatia usually accept all credit cards, although some don’t take American Express.

 - While the majority of hotels in Croatia won’t charge you in advance, you’ll need to leave your credit card data to guarantee your booking.

 - The most common cancellation policy is 48 hours before the arrival.